balde73/Second-assignment-simulation/README.md

 ### A fast simulation

-The fastest way to test the project is by simply run `make start-all-in-one`
+The fastest way to test the full project is by simply run `make start-all-in-one`

 This will perform:
 ```shell